vargvinter/cert/22 Package Development.md

 # Publishing File Groups

-You may want to publish groups of package assets and resources separately.
-For instance, you might want to allow your users to publish your package's configuration files without being forced to publish your package's assets.
-You may do this by "tagging" them when calling the  publishes method from a package's service provider.
+* To publish groups of package assets and resources separately for instance, you might want to allow your users to publish your package's configuration files without being forced to publish your package's assets.
+* Do this by "tagging" them when calling the  `publishes` method from a package's service provider.

 ```php
 public function boot()